 It is because I agree with the Smart Cities ideology that technology should improve the quality of life for all people.

-Along with renewable energy and storage, with the Semantic Web, and with future farming that is powered by data and a spirited African youth; the concept of building smarter cities has become one of the topics I am most interested in.
+Along with renewable energy and storage, the Semantic Web, and the future of farming (powered by data); the concept of building smarter cities has become one of the topics I am most interested in.

 Smart Cities Are About People

-I strongly believe that African political and business leaders should be incentivizing and driving policies and trends around these and other topics in transformative technology.
+I strongly believe that African political and business leaders should be incentivizing business and entrepreneurship around these and other areas in transformative technology.

-And as usual, in the spirit of Africa Rising, I am to help stimulate the discussion for smart cities in Nigeria and all around Africa.
-This indeed falls into the mission of those of us who care about a Digital Africa - as the process of planning and implementing smart city projects would certainly cause tremendous increase in employment, skill acquisition and prosperity for the African youth.
+And as usual, in the spirit of Africa Rising, I am here to help stimulate the discussion for smart cities in Nigeria and all around Africa.
+This indeed falls into the mission of those of us who care about a Digital Africa, since the process of planning and implementing smart city projects would certainly cause a tremendous increase in employment, skill acquisition and prosperity for the African youth.

 But first, we must understand the reality and the prevalence of the problem.
 I am most certainly not about talking of a solution that seeks a problem to solve here.